arunaengine/presentations/src/k8s_mortality.md

 ## Introduction

 ["Pods are mortal"](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/) - this frequently cited credo from the Kubernetes documentation has long been used to argue against running stateful workloads on Kubernetes.
-Pods are ephemeral, which is great for resilient microservices, but not so much for workloads that need to stick around and be stable over time.
+The ephemeral nature of pods, while perfect for resilient microservices, was supposedly unsuitable for workloads that required persistence and long-term stability.

 But times have changed.
 Kubernetes has come a long way since it first started out focusing on stateless applications.
 These days, it's not just possible to run databases and other stateful workloads on K8s – [it's becoming the norm](https://dok.community/data-on-kubernetes-2022-report/).
 Thanks to redundant setups and reliable persistent volumes, the "mortality" of pods has gone from a limitation to a manageable design consideration.